zos-spark/scala-workbench-deprecated/README.md

 	**NOTE: The project is tied to IBM Java 8R2, so you need ibm-java-x86_64-sdk-8.0-2.10.bin**

 * **Spark assembly**: Download the `spark-assembly-1.5.2-hadoop2.6.0.jar` file and save it in the project home.
-This is part of IBM z/OS Platform for Apache Spark obtained through [ShopzSeries](http://www.software.ibm.com/ShopzSeries).
+This is part of IBM z/OS Platform for Apache Spark obtained through [ShopzSeries](https://www-304.ibm.com/software/shopzseries/ShopzSeries_public.wss).

 * **Spark Kernel**: Download the `spark-kernel-0.1.5-SNAPSHOT_zOS.zip` and save it in the project home.
-This can be obtained from [IBM Developer Works]().
+This can be obtained from [IBM Developer Works](http://www-03.ibm.com/systems/z/os/zos/apache-spark.html).
+You will need to click "Get the download", fill out the web form, and download the zip file that contains `spark-kernel-0.1.5-SNAPSHOT_zOS.zip`

 ### Create or connect to a Docker host (optional)